Oceano Cruz: International career

 Oceano played 54 times for Portugal, scoring eight goals.
-His debut came on 30 January 1985 in a 2–3 friendly defeat to Romania, and his last game occurred thirteen years later in a 0–3 loss against England on 22 April 1998.
+His debut came on 30 January 1985 in a 3–2 friendly defeat to Romania, and his last game occurred thirteen years later in a 3–0 loss against England on 22 April 1998.
 He was a leading presence in the national team throughout the 1990s, notably at UEFA Euro 1996 where he helped them to the quarter-finals.

 Following the Portuguese Football Federation's appointment of Carlos Queiroz in July 2008, Oceano took up a position within the scouting department.
 He worked alongside former Porto's José Alberto Costa and former IFA Premiership player Julian Ward.

 In August 2009, Oceano was appointed head coach of Portugal under-21s, succeeding Rui Caçador.
 His first match was on the 11th, a 2–1 win over Northern Ireland.

 After failing to qualify for the 2011 European Championship, Oceano was dismissed from his position.
-In late March 2014 he again reunited with Queiroz, joining his coaching staff at the Iranian national side prior to the 2014 FIFA World Cup tournament.
+He again reunited with Queiroz in late March 2014, joining his coaching staff at the Iranian national side prior to the 2014 FIFA World Cup tournament.
 On 20 February 2019, the pair started working with Colombia.